Trees in graphs of large linear cliquewidth: The Dichotomy Lemma in the local case

-Observe that vertices from the argument $X$ are allowed in an outer path, however every edge must use at least one vertex that is not in the argument.
-Here is a picture: \mypic{28} We will be interested in how colours of the argument in a context can be connected using outer paths.
-For a context $X \subset Y$, and a colour $a$, we define \emph{port $a$} of the context to be the set of vertices $X.a$.
-(In other words, this is the contextual class of $X$ that is coloured with $a$ in the tree decomposition.)
-Since the port is a contextual class, one can think about it as a single vertex with respect to the complement of $X$, in particular with respect to all vertices that are introduced in the context.
-Our proof of the Dichotomy Lemma, under the local edge property, is based on the analysis of connections between ports via outer paths, as described in the following definition.
+We stress that outer paths are allowed to hit $X$.
+Here is a picture of outer paths in the graph term corresponding to $X \subset Y$: \mypic{28}

-\begin{definition}[Outer components] Consider a context $X \subset Y$ in a uniform tree decomposition.
-We say that two colours $a$ and $b$ are in the same \emph{outer component} of the context if there is an outer path from $X.a$ to $X.b$. \end{definition}
+\begin{definition}[Outer-connectivity] Consider a context $X \subset Y$ in a uniform tree decomposition.
+We say that two (not necessarily distinct) colours $a$ and $b$ are \emph{outer-connected} in the context if there is an outer path which hits $X.a$ and $X.b$. \end{definition}

+In particular, note that a colour $a$ is outer-connected to itself in $X \subset Y$ if and only if there is an edge from $X.a$ to a vertex in $Y \setminus X$, which also amounts to saying that port $a$ has an incident edge in the graph term associated to the context.
+This coincides with the definition of outer colours from Section~\ref{sec:connectivity}.
+In particular, this need not always be the case, and thus outer-connectivity is not necessarily reflexive.
+However, it is transitive.